gosticks/vue-simple-webpack-router-vuex/README.md

 > Simple Vue Webpack Router Vuex Template

-This template is based on the great setup cristijora did for his dashboard project (which you can see here[Vue-Paper-Dashboard](https://cristijora.github.io/vue-paper-dashboard/))
+This template is based on the great setup [cristijora](https://github.com/cristijora) did for his dashboard project (which you can see here [vue-paper-dashboard](https://github.com/cristijora/vue-paper-dashboard))

 ## Documentation